SamCH93/twotrials/package/README.md

 trials along with compatible combined point and interval estimates.
 The theoretical background of the package is described in

-> Pawel, S., Roos, M., Held, L. (2025).
-Combined P-Value Functions for Compatible Effect Estimation and Hypothesis Testing in Drug Regulation.
+> Pawel, S., Roos, M., Held.
+L. (2025).
+Combined *P*-value Functions for Compatible Effect Estimation and Hypothesis Testing in Drug Regulation. <https://github.com/SamCH93/twotrials>

 ## Installation